yassouali/fast.ai_notes/parctical_DL/lecture5.md

 n_users=int(ratings.userId.nunique()) n_movies=int(ratings.movieId.nunique())
 ```

-And then we can create our model, by first creating two embedding matrices, each one with outputs of 50 (n_factors), so each movie/user will be represented by a 50 dimensionnal vector, and the we initialize the weights of the embeddings with uniform distribution with zero mean and 0.05 std (close to he initialization).
-And when we get a given movie / user pairs, we extract the correspondings vector representation for each one in the embedding matrices, and then calculate their dot products and sum it to obtain a possible rating given by the user for the movie.
+And then we can create our model, by first creating two embedding matrices, each one with outputs of 50 (n_factors), so each movie/user will be represented by a 50 dimensional vector, and then we initialize the weights of the embeddings with uniform distribution with zero mean and 0.05 std (close to K.He initialization).
+And when we get a given movie / user pairs, we extract the corresponding vector representation for each one in the embedding matrix, and then calculate their dot products and sum it to obtain a possible rating given by the user for the movie.

 ```python
 class EmbeddingDot(nn.Module):